shunw/shunw.github.io/bass.md

 | 9 | The Dorian Mode Continued | 13:02 |
 | 10 | Creating Bass Lines Using the Dorian Mode | 13:23 |

+### Lesson 6 - Exercises to use in your daily practice rountine

+- 2 shapes to play major scale

 ### Lesson 10 - Creating Bass Lines Using the Dorian Mode

 - Dorian Mode + Miner / Miner 7 chords